Facing Atletico is like "toothache" for Dortmund goal-ace Alcacer

 His father would no doubt be proud of what his son has achieved in just a few weeks at Dortmund, who have told Barcelona they want to sign him permanently, with his value estimated at around 30 million euros ($34.4m).

-Alcacer endeared himself to Dortmund fans by scoring on his debut off the bench against Eintracht Frankfurt in mid September.
+Alcacer endeared himself to Dortmund fans by scoring on his debut after coming off the bench against Eintracht Frankfurt in mid-September.

 In his next game, he added two more, again as a sub, against Leverkusen.